Skip to main content

 Naming and Avatars

-To clearly identify your organization on social media, your organization name should include “BYU” (e.g, BYU Humanities, BYU Men’s Chorus, BYU Mechanical Engineering).
-For your avatar, we recommend photography or a BYU logo.
+To clearly identify your organization on social media, your organization name should include “BYU” (e.g., BYU Humanities, BYU Men’s Chorus, BYU Mechanical Engineering).
+For your avatar, we recommend using a photo or a BYU logo.

 • PHOTOGRAPHY: A photograph of your building, your people, or something that represents your subject matter is an effective way to communicate your identity.
 Photography also provides you an opportunity to refresh your look from time to time.